clam140/Measuring-Stock-Market-Integration/README.md

-# Measuring Stock-Market Integration With Respect to Developed and Emerging Economies
+# Measuring Stock Market Integration With Respect to Developed and Emerging Economies

 This is my capstone project for the BA degree at Willamette University in Economics.
 I use Granger-Causality tests on five stock market indices.
 Since the project is not due for evaluation yet, I won't push the final paper and results yet until May.
 But the thesis proposal and script used